Best Known For

 Answer questions and see how you rank against other players.Play Now

-John Candy was born October 31, 1950, in Toronto, Canada.
+Actor and comedian John Candy was born on October 31, 1950, in Toronto, Canada.
 He got his big break when he was offered membership in the Second City comedy troupe.
-In 1984, he co-starred with Tom Hanks in the film Splash, and became a movie star.
+In 1984, he co-starred with Tom Hanks in the film Splash and became a movie star.
 Audiences loved Candy for his roly-poly good nature and wry humor.
-A veteran of more than 40 films, in 1994, he died of a heart attack while shooting a film in Mexico.
+A veteran of more than 40 films, Candy died of a heart attack while shooting a film in Mexico in 1994.

 profile name: John Candy profile occupation: